Saiwilan/Python-practical-7/README.md

-A program that checks a given string is a palindrome or not
+A program that sorts and prints a list of numbers in ascending or descending order.